eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent checks if one segment of an individual entry of the update/field mask of an request matches on segment an individual entry of the filter mask of an deny rule, it shall consider them matching if one of the following is true:
+When the Ankaios Agent checks if one segment of an individual entry of the update/field mask of an request matches on segment an individual entry of the filter mask of a deny rule, it shall consider them matching if one of the following is true:

 - both segments are the same